pprados/tag_images_for_google_drive/README.md

 ## Motivation

 Synchronize a CSV database and PNG/JPEG files to add #hashtag in image description.
-Then, you can synchronize all file with Google drive.
+Then, you can synchronize all files with Google drive.

 By default, this tools merge the tags from CSV and files.